jsalsman/EduChat/README.md

 ## Getting Started

-1. Visit the [Replit app](https://replit.com/@jsalsman/EduChat) and click "Remix", or fork this repo to create your own instance
+1. Visit the [Replit app](https://replit.com/@jsalsman/EduChat) and click "Remix this app", or fork this GitHub repo to create your own instance
 2. Add your own Google API key in Replit's Secrets tool (environment variables) with the key name `FREE_GEMINI_API_KEY`
 3. Click the "Run" button to start the Streamlit app